 Chesapeake Bay partners are making progress on large-scale tributary oyster restoration.
 The ten tributaries have been selected (five in Maryland and five in Virginia).
 An additional eleventh "bonus" tributary was selected in Virginia.
 Each state or tributary has a specific workgroup dedicated to planning, implementing and monitoring restoration.
 Tributary restoration plans have been completed for all ten primary tributaries.
-In-water restoration (reef construction/seeding) has been completed in four of these tributaries, including the "bonus" Eastern Branch of the Elizabeth River in Virginia, and monitoring is under way for the restored reefs.
+In-water restoration (reef construction/seeding) has been completed in seven of the original ten planned tributaries, plus one "bonus" tributary, and monitoring is under way for the restored reefs.
 In-water restoration is in progress in the other tributaries.
-Partners are currently working to continue planning and implementation (reef construction/seeding).
+Partners are currently working to continue implementation (reef construction/seeding).

-The Maryland and Virginia restoration partners publish annual updates on restoration.
-The 2020 updates are available for Maryland and Virginia.
 Large-scale oyster restoration in Chesapeake Bay has become an internationally recognized success story.
 Scientists and resource managers from throughout Europe, Asia, and Australia have visited to learn about the effort, and NOAA staff have travelled nationally and internationally to describe the project.